vnguye51/Multiplayer-Game/README.md

 * Deaths and player records are stored in a MongoDB database
 * Real-time communication between server and clients is powered by Socket.IO

+#Instructions to Run
+* The game should run out of the box.
+Simply add the necessary modules using npm install.